Dharamsitejas/WebMarks/README.md

 - Always remember that a satisfied life is better than successful life because success is measured by others, but your satisfaction is measured by your own heart, mind and soul.
 - Be who you are and say what you feel, because those who mind don't matter, and those who matter don't mind. - Bernard M. Baruch
 - **Life is mostly forth and bubble, two things stand like stone.
 Kindness in another's trouble, courage in your own.**
-- Hard work beats talent when talent doesn't work hard.
 - Not everyone has the same heart as you and not everyone is going to do what you have done for them.
 People will do what is best for them.
 - Be brave if you want to make a difference.
 Be patient if something can't be changed.
 And be wise to know when courage is needed and when patience is needed.
 - Isn't it funny how day by day nothing changes, but when you look back, everything is different?
-- Trying to change another person will not heal you.
 - Coincidence is God's way of remaining anonymous.
 - Watching someone else totally go for it can be incredibly upsetting to the person who's spent a lifetime building a solid case for why they themselves can't - Jen Sincero